inDemniFi/Auditor-Tooling-Suite/README.md

 |                     |                    |                    |                     | Arbitrary Storage Write                  |                    |                    |                |                    |                  |
 |                          |                    |                    |                     | Arbitrary Jump                     |                    |                    |                |                    |                  |
 |                       |                    |                    |                     |  Timestamp Dependence                 |                    |                    |                |                    |                  |

+## Contributing

+We welcome contributions from the community to improve and enhance the Auditor Tooling Suite repository.
+If you have suggestions, bug reports, or would like to contribute new features or tool categories, please feel free to submit a pull request.

+### How to Contribute

+To contribute to the Auditor Tooling Suite repository, follow these steps:

+1. Fork this repository to your GitHub account.
+2. Create a new branch for your contribution.
+3. Make your changes, whether it's adding new tools, improving existing ones, or suggesting enhancements.
+4. Commit your changes and push them to your forked repository.
+5. Submit a pull request to the original Auditor Tooling Suite repository.

+Once your pull request is submitted, it will be reviewed by the maintainers.
+We appreciate your contributions and will work together to ensure the quality and relevance of the Auditor Tooling Suite.